SAP-samples/teched2023-AI267/README.md

 **Intelligent Scenario Owner**: A owner who create Intelligent Scenario, review and publish.

 <br>
-In the rapidly evolving landscape of AI and machine learning, Intelligent Scenario Lifecycle Management (ISLM) has emerged as a critical framework that bridges the gap between data science endeavors and practical application development.
-ISLM plays a pivotal role in streamlining and optimizing the adoption of AI solutions, particularly within the SAP S/4HANA environment.

 This technical workshop will provide a deep dive into ISLM, focusing on its role as a catalyst for efficient AI content development and integration within SAP S/4HANA.
 The scope of this workshop includes:
 1)	**Introduction to ISLM**: Understanding the fundamentals of ISLM and its significance in the AI ecosystem.